{% raw %}

 In the world of Linux and server management, SSH (Secure Shell) is a critical tool for secure communication between machines.
 SSH keys provides a more secure alternative compared to password-based logins.
 In this guide, we will walk you through the process of setting up and using an SSH private key for logging into a Linux server.

-What You Need to SSH with Private Key
+What You Need to SSH With Private Key

 Step 1: Generating Your SSH Key Pair